wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/a. Three blockchain pillars and library initilization/lesson.md

     ```

     </CodeBlock>
 2. As we mentioned in the [beginning of this lesson](#three-blockchain-pillars), no action on the blockchain can be done without an [account]().
-Therefore it is necessary to "connect" an account to all the functions operating with the blockchain.
+Therefore it is necessary to "connect" an account to functions operating with the blockchain.
 The next lesson, [Account creation and operations with accounts](), will describe two core entities: private and public keys.

     <CodeBlock>